andresangelini/andresangelini.github.io/_posts/2018-09-05-Using-an-SVG-stack-with-fragment-identifiers.md

             <use xlink:href='#c-bottom-chain' x='100%' transform='translate(-26 0)'/>
 </g>
 ```
 With this we conclude on the SVG side.
-In the next post, we will see how to build both types of boards out of this single file with HTML and CSS.
+In the [next post][ch-12], we will see how to build both types of boards out of this single file with HTML and CSS.

+[ch-1]: ../Making-a-responsive-medieval-board-with-SVG-stacks
+[ch-2]: ../Making-an-SVG-stretch
+[ch-3]: ../Inverting-SVG-elements
+[ch-4]: ../Rotating-SVG-elements
+[ch-5]: ../Clipping-SVG-elements
+[ch-6]: ../Improving-organization-with-defs
+[ch-7]: ../Namespacing
+[ch-8]: ../Styling-an-SVG
+[ch-9]: ../Using-SVG-patterns
+[ch-10]: ../Clipping-SVG-elements-with-complex-shapes
+[ch-11]: ../Using-an-SVG-stack-with-fragment-identifiers
+[ch-12]: ../Getting-Sassy-with-the-board
+[ch-13]: ../When-Sass-met-BEM
+[ch-14]: ../Browser-support-for-SVG-stacks
+[ch-15]: ../Sass-mixins-for-SVG-stacks
+[ch-16]: ../Combining-modernizr-detects
+[ch-17]: ../Tiling-with-Sass
+[ch-18]: ../Error-handling-in-Sass
+[objectives]: ../Making-a-responsive-medieval-board-with-SVG-stacks/#the-objectives
 [CSS-Tricks]: https://css-tricks.com/svg-fragment-identifiers-work/